© 2018 Intellitonic. All rights reserved.

 Still have questions?
 No problem!
-Contact Intellitonic via phone or email.
+Contact Intellitonic and we will happily assist you.

 An external backlink is a link on another website pointing to your own.
 The more links you have pointing to your site, the more authority your website has with search engines.

-Citation Flow is a number predicting how influential a URL might be based on the number of sites that link to it.
-It is a Majestic Flow metric weighted by the number citations to a given URL or Domain.
+Citation Flow is a number that predicts how influential a URL might be based on the number of sites that link to it.
+It is a Majestic Flow metric weighted by the number of citations to a given URL or domain.

 Majestic defines Flow Metrics as “scores assigned to websites and URLs by algorithms run on Majestic servers during the build of an index.
 Flow Metrics are expressed as numbers between 0 and 100, the higher the number, the stronger the signal.”

-Trust Flow is a number predicting how trustworthy a page is based on the number of trustworthy sites link to it.
-It is a Majestic Flow metric weighted by the number citations to a given URL or Domain.
+Trust Flow is a number that predicts how trustworthy a page is based on the number of trustworthy sites that link to it.
+It is a Majestic Flow metric weighted by the number of citations to a given URL or domain.

 Majestic defines Flow Metrics as “scores assigned to websites and URLs by algorithms run on Majestic servers during the build of an index.
 Flow Metrics are expressed as numbers between 0 and 100, the higher the number, the stronger the signal.”